アイスランド

 Fáskrúðsfjörður

-The town and fjord are named after the nearby Skrúður island, a habitat for diverse seabirds.
+The town and fjord are named after the nearby island Skrúður, which is a habitat for varied seabirds.
 With about 700 residents, the main industries are fishing and fish processing.

-Streets display signs in both French and Icelandic, old French houses have been restored, and the hospital built for French fishermen is now a hotel.
+Street signs are in both French and Icelandic; old French houses have been restored, and the hospital built for French fishermen is now a hotel.

-Outside town is a cemetery for French (and Belgian) fishermen.
+There is also a cemetery for French (and Belgian) fishermen outside the town.

-Hiking is popular: you can walk to avalanche protection walls or climb Sandafell, a rhyolite mountain at 743 m for fjord views.
-There is also the Gilsá waterfall on the town outskirts, and if you have time the coastal road 955 north offers a scenic route.
+Hiking is popular—walk to avalanche barriers or climb the 743 m rhyolite mountain Sandafell for fjord views.
+Gilsa waterfall is on the outskirts, and if time permits, the coastal road 955 north is recommended.

-Reyðarfjörður, the longest and widest fjord in the East Fjords, is surrounded by high mountains.
-The town is right by Route 1; taking road 92 leads through Eskifjörður and eventually to Neskaupstaður.
+Reyðarfjörður is the longest and widest of the East Fjords, surrounded by high mountains.
+The town is just off Route 1, and road 92 leads through Eskifjörður and finally to Neskaupstaður.

-Reyðarfjörður grew as a trading port in the 20th century and now has about 1,250 residents.
-During World War II it became an important Allied base.
-The Icelandic Wartime Museum tells about the lives of soldiers and locals from that era.
+Reyðarfjörður developed as a trading and fishing port in the 20th century and now has about 1,250 inhabitants.
+During World War II it was an important Allied base.
+The Icelandic Wartime Museum provides insights into the lives of soldiers and locals during that period.

-Holmanes Nature Reserve is popular for birdwatching and features strange rock formations.
-From Holmaháls hill you can view the fjord; legend says it is the burial site of a white witch.
+Holmanes nature reserve is popular for birdwatching with strange rocky landscapes.
+From the Holmahals hill you can view the fjord, and legend says it is the burial place of a white witch.

-Eskifjörður lies in a small inlet of Reyðarfjörður and is dominated by the local pride, Mount Holmatindur.
-Founded by Danes in the 18th century as a trading post, it grew during the herring era.
-The population is over 1,000 and fishing and fish processing are the main industries.
-The major local employer is Eskja, one of Iceland's leading seafood companies.
+Eskifjörður sits in a small inlet of Reyðarfjörður and is dominated by the proud Holmatindur mountain.
+Founded by Danes in the 18th century as a trading post and growing during the herring era, it now has over 1,000 residents and relies mainly on fishing and fish processing.
+Eskja, one of Iceland's major seafood companies, is the largest employer.

-From Eskifjörður you can detour to Helgustaðanám, a calcite mine started in the 17th century now turned nature reserve with beautiful fjord scenery.
+From Eskifjörður you can detour to Helgustaðanám, a calcite mine that started in the 17th century and is now a nature reserve with beautiful fjord views.

 Neskaupstaður was accessible only by boat until 1949.
-The nature reserve beyond the town offers excellent hiking with rich flora and fauna and dramatic scenery, including wave-carved features like the "Paskahellir (Easter Cave)."
+Nature reserves beyond the town offer excellent hiking with rich flora and fauna and carved features like the wave-cut "Páskahellir (Easter Cave)."

-• Egilsstaðir Egilsstaðir, the regional center of the East Fjords, sits on the shores of Lagarfljót, Iceland's third-largest lake.
-Legend says a monster called Lagarfljótsormur (the lake worm) inhabits the lake.
+• Egilsstaðir Egilsstaðir, the main town of the East Fjords, lies on the shores of Lagarfljót, Iceland's third-largest lake.
+The lake is said to be home to a monster called Lagarfljótsormurinn (the Lagarfljót worm).

-The town is an ideal base for exploring the lake, beautiful waterfalls, charming fishing villages, and scenic fjords.
+The town is an excellent base for exploring the surrounding lake, beautiful waterfalls, charming fishing villages, and scenic fjords.

 The Fljótsdalshérað area is special in several ways:

-- It is considered to have some of the best weather in Iceland and is said to be the warmest in summer.
+- It enjoys some of the best weather in Iceland and is said to be the warmest in summer.

-- It contains Iceland's largest woodlands, one of the only places where you might get "lost in the woods" in Iceland.
+- It contains the largest forested areas in the country—one of the few places in Iceland where you might "get lost in the woods."

-- It is the only place in Iceland where reindeer introduced from Norway in the 18th century successfully established a breeding population.
+- It is the only area where reindeer brought from Norway in the 18th century successfully established a breeding population.

 Meals B/F:⚪︎ LUN:× DIN:×